An overview of the Belgian research landscape can be found in the RIO country report for Belgium, what follows is a concise overview.

 F.R.S. - F.N.R.S.

 In Belgium, repositories are not centralized.
 At present almost all universities and major university colleges run Open Access repositories.
-At present OpenDOAR list 30 Belgian repositories.
+At present OpenDOAR list 34 Belgian repositories.
 Available full-text contents include doctoral and master theses, journal articles, conference papers, reports, books and book chapters.
-The Department of Economy, Science and Innovation (EWI) of the Flemish Government created the FRIS programme FRIS (Flanders Research Information Space).
+The Department of Economy, Science and Innovation (EWI) of the Flemish Government created the FRIS programme FRIS (Flanders Research Information Space) .
 FRIS research portal is the regional portal on researchers and their research in Flanders.
-The Flemish Government wants to offer a unique window on research in Flanders and increase its visibility.
+It collects and presents information on researchers, research, scientific projects and publications in Flanders.

 The Registry of Research Data Repositories, lists 28 data repositories where Belgian institutions are involved.
 The complete list can be found on re3data.org.

 Local governments as well as the federal government are in favour of Open Data and have put mandates in place to secure Open Access to government data.
 On the Open Data portal of the Flemish government, a large number of data sets are available to consult and reuse.
 Apart from the government and the repositories, there are various other projects and initiatives supporting, implementing and researching Open Data and its possibilities.